Chloroform

 Ammonium acetate is a white crystalline solid or granular powder that is highly soluble in water.
 It is the ammonium salt of acetic acid and commonly appears as a colorless, odorless compound.
 Ammonium acetate is widely used in laboratories, chemical synthesis, food industry, pharmaceuticals, and industrial applications due to its buffering capacity and ability to provide both ammonium and acetate ions in solution.
 It functions as a neutral salt and is valued for its role as a pH buffer, reagent, and stabilizer.

-Liquid Strawberry Flavor is a premium quality flavoring agent that captures the fresh, sweet, and slightly tart essence of ripe strawberries.
-Widely used in the food and beverage industry, this flavor enhances the taste and aroma of a variety of products including beverages, confectionery, dairy, and baked goods.
-It is water and alcohol soluble, allowing easy incorporation into multiple formulations.
-The natural and authentic strawberry profile makes it ideal for creating flavorful and appealing consumer products.
+Liquid Pineapple Flavor (Food Grade) is a high-quality, natural and synthetic flavoring agent designed to capture the sweet, tangy, and refreshing taste of ripe pineapple.
+Widely used in the food and beverage industry, this flavor enhances a variety of products such as soft drinks, juices, confectionery, dairy, and baked goods.
+It is water and alcohol soluble, providing versatility in formulation.
+Its vibrant tropical aroma and authentic pineapple taste help create appealing and flavorful consumer products.

 Preservatives(food)